xicato/xig-documentation/api_doc.md

         "changeTemperature":5,"changeVin":1},"advertisementSettings":{"lightStatusAdvInterval":10000,\
         "lightHistoryAdvInterval":0,"lightChangeBursts":3,"lightChangeBurstInterval":100,"alwaysConnectable":false}}'
   ```
-  sets the communication configuration for device 111.
+  sets the communication configuration for device 111 on an unsecured network.
 * **Notes:**

   Current as of 2018-4-5.